Prashant Khemka

 Prashant R. Khemka is a CFA, the founder and managing director of WhiteOak Capital Management, and the former CIO of emerging market equities for Goldman Sachs.

 Early life and career

 Born on 4 November 1971, in Mumbai, India, Khemka obtained an MBA in Finance from the Owen Graduate School of Management under Vanderbilt University, Nashville, Tennessee, in 1988.

 He started his professional career at State Street Global Advisors in Boston.

 Life at Goldman Sachs Asset Management

 In 2000, Khekma joined Goldman Sachs as an equity analyst and was co-chairing an equity fund worth $30 billion within four years.

 After returning to India in 2006, he started managing Goldman Sachs India Equity which received a AAA rating from Citywire.
-Under Khemka, Goldman’s Global Emerging Markets (GEM) Equity grew from less than $500 million to more than $2.6 billion.
+Under Khemka, Goldman's Global Emerging Markets (GEM) Equity grew from less than $500 million to more than $2.6 billion.

-In 2017, Khemka quit Goldman Sachs India to launch his own Mumbai-based firm, White Oak Capital Management.
+In 2017, Khemka quit Goldman Sachs India to launch his own Mumbai-based firm, White Oak Capital Management, where he launched Ashoka India Equity Investment Trust in July 2018.